Aaron Bradshaw has double-double, helps No. 16 Kentucky hold off Penn 81-66

 The Wildcats were 14-point favorites, per FanDuel SportsBook, but the only line that mattered in the second half was the 3-point line.
 Led by near-flawless 3-point shooting, the Quakers kept an upset threat alive for the bulk of the game until they were simply overpowered down the stretch.

-Slajchert hit a 3 that made it 45-41 and Brown, son of former 76ers coach Brett Brown, buried one that brought the Quakers to 47-46 that got a rise out of the roughly 300 Penn students behind the basket.
+Slajchert hit a 3 that made it 45-41 and Brown, the son of former 76ers coach Brett Brown, buried one that brought the Quakers to 47-46 and got a rise out of the roughly 300 Penn students behind the basket.

 George Smith hit Penn’s fourth 3 of the half (on five attempts) that made it 51-49.
 The Quakers played the type of game that would have earned them easy Ivy League wins.
 Against the Wildcats, though, the Quakers could never take the lead.